-QUE STIO N THREE

-(a) The essence of strategy is to build competitive advantage faster than competitors can imitate.
-Bas Based on Porters generic

-SHER egic options, explain the main basis of competitive advantage at the business level.
-(6 marks)

-(b) Disc uss the application of Balanced Score Card as a strategic management control tool.
-(9 marks)

-(Total: 15 marks)

-QUE STIO N FOUR

-(a) After After developing a strategy, it's important to ensure effective implementation in order to realise the intended benefits.

-Expla ain the four key steps through which successful strategy implementation goes through.
-(8 marks)

-(b) Brief Briefly explain the contribution of the following to strategy implementation:

-(i) Structure.

-(ii) Leadership.

-(iii) Organisational culture.
-(7 marks)

-(Total: 15 marks)

-OUES STION FIVE

-(a) Implementation of a new strategic plan requires introduction of change in the organisation.
-Explain what strategic leaders can do to manage resistance to change.
-(8 marks)

-(b) Discuss the relevance of "knowledge management" in today's organisation.
-(7 marks (Total: 15 marks
+The essence of strategy is to build competitive advantage faster than competitors can imitate.
+B Based on Porters generic strategic options, explain the main basis of competitive advantage at the business level.
+(6 marks) Discuss the application of Balanced Score Card as a strategic management control tool.
+(9 marks) (Total: 15 marks) After developing a strategy, it's important to ensure effective implementation in order to realise t the intended benefits.
+Explain the four key steps through which successful strategy implementation goes through.
+(8 marks) Briefly explain the contribution of the following to strategy implementation: (i) Structure. (ii) Leadership. (iii) Organisational culture.
+(7 marks) (Total: 15 marks) Implementation of a new strategic plan requires introduction of change in the organisation. leaders can do to manage resistance to change.
+Explain what strategic (8 marks) Discuss the relevance of "knowledge management" in today's organisation.
+(7 marks) (Total: 15 marks) Ξ ESTION FOUR After developing a strategy, it's important to ensure effective implementation in order to realise a Explain the four key steps through which successful strategy implementation goes through.
+Briefly explain the contribution of the following to strategy implementation: (i) Structure. (ii) Leadership. (iii) Organisational culture.
+STION FIVE Implementation of a new strategic plan requires introduction of change in the organisation. leaders can do to manage resistance to change.